Skip to main content

 Abstract

 Games Business was a bimonthly trade journal published by Imagine Media, covering the internal business of the game industry.
-The magazine had a particular focus on business and marketing strategies and executive leadership, with each issue featuring interviews with notable leaders in the industry.
-The magazine appears to have run for at least two years before being discontinued in late 2000.
+The magazine was marketed specifically to game retailers and focused on business and marketing strategies and executive leadership.
+Each issue featured interviews with notable leaders in the industry.
+The magazine ran for around two years before being discontinued in November 2000.

 Gamesauce